HonorarPlus/cefpython/api/BrowserSettings.md

 (string) Location of the user style sheet that will be used for all pages.
 This must be a data URL of the form `data:text/css;charset=utf-8;base64,content` where "content" is the base64 encoded contents of the CSS file.
 Also configurable using the "user-style-sheet-location" command-line switch.

 This setting was removed in Chrome 33.
 Soon it will be removed from cefpython as well.

-### web_security_disabled

-(bool) Controls whether web security restrictions (same-origin policy) will be enforced.
-Disabling this setting is not recommend as it will allow risky security behavior such as cross-site scripting (XSS).
-Also configurable using the --disable-web-security switch.

 ### webgl_disabled